 From Self-Diagnosis to Engagement Decision

-Score yourself honestly on all five signals using a binary checklist: does the reversal pattern exist (yes/no), do you defer critical conversations (yes/no), does every decision route through you (yes/no), have your standards drifted (yes/no), do you have clarity without execution capacity (yes/no).
-Three or more “yes” answers indicate a leadership constraint, not a business model problem.
+Score yourself candidly on all five signals using a binary checklist: does the reversal pattern exist (yes/no), do you defer critical conversations (yes/no).
+Does every decision route through you (yes/no), have your standards drifted (yes/no), do you have clarity without execution capacity (yes/no).
+Three or more “yes”.
+Answers indicate a leadership constraint, not a business model problem.

 Identify which signal creates the highest organizational cost.
 If decision reversals are destroying team credibility, that is the priority.
 If avoidance is allowing underperformance to compound, that is the priority.
 The coaching engagement should target the highest-cost constraint first.